twotonnetess/RWAUR_Bozhinova/README.md

 - *make_mean_profile_Ha_split.py* This script plots the mean profile of the Halpha line, but in this case it is split into a mean profile before and after the dimming event.

-- *plot_spectra.py* This script plots a number of things beginning with a flattened IFU cube showing the peak of the emission, the extraction map, the S/N ratio in the spectrum versus number of pixels usedin the extraction (the turn over was used to determine the most suitable extraction map).
-Finally the extracted spectrum is plotted along side the extracted sky spectrum.
-Finally a note is recorded whether it was a well extracted spectrum or not.
-These plots can be found in *plots/* and are split into folders based on the observing date, JL13A08, JL13BO1, JL14AO4 and JL14B02.